 Firstly, according to the theory of planned behaviour (Ajzen and Fishbein’s , 1975) the social positive evaluation of the SMS, due to the high knowledge of this practice, generates consequently a positive attitude also toward the SMS advertising.
 As illustrate in figure 6, sending and receiving texts accounts in fact for 80% of the whole mobile phone usage (Amin, 2012).

-Secondly, the SMS advertising allows to send a high personalised message with a very specific and clear content.
+Secondly, a sms marketing platform allows you to send a personalised message with very specific and clear content.
 Moreover, messages are considered less intrusive than phone calls and give more flexibility to the customers in terms of response time (Scharl, 2005).

 Silverstone used a very simple SMS marketing campaign to promote the Formula 1 British Grand Prix, which generated the increase in the ROI of 680%.
 They selected 45000 users from a database of the Gran Prix fans and sent them a simple SMS.
 Following the link contained in the message, they could directly purchase the ticket from the events page, as shown in figure 7.

 Similarly, Ford used another type of SMS advertising campaign, to provide the customers with additional information about their products.
 Also in this case, although not at the same level of Silverstone, the campaign was successful, but many users considered it slightly intrusive, due to the repetitively of the SMS (Figure 8).